Parsamkr/Parsamkr/README.md

 ### Hi there 👋

 I'm Parsa Mokhtarpour
-A back-end developer with experience in Express JS, Node JS and Next JS\n and I’m currently learning Nest JS
+A back-end developer with experience in Express JS, Node JS and Next JS and I’m currently learning Nest JS

 <!--